 Thicken the Sauce

 Lower the heat to medium.
-Pour the sauce mixture into the same skillet.
-Let it come to a gentle simmer.
-Stir in the cornstarch slurry and keep stirring as the sauce thickens.
-This should only take a minute or two.
-The sauce is ready when it coats the back of a spoon and looks glossy.
-Return the cooked chicken to the pan and toss to coat.
+Pour the teriyaki-style sauce mixture into the skillet and bring it to a gentle simmer.
+Stir in the cornstarch slurry and cook for 1 to 2 minutes, stirring constantly, until the sauce turns glossy and thick enough to coat the back of a spoon.

 Build the Bowls